kosua20/Thoth/README.md

 You can either download the installer package from the [download folder](http://github.com/kosua20/Thoth/tree/master/download/) and execute it : Thoth will be installed in `/usr/local/bin`, or you can download the sources and compile it using Xcode.

 ###Setup
 You can ask Thoth to create a folder containing a config file and all the needed directories by running the command `setup /path/to/the/future/blog/directory`.
+Then, fill the config file with the corresponding information, and register your SFTP password in the OS X keychain using the `password /path/to/blog/directory -set "yourPassw0rd"`.

 The config file is a plain text file, so you can create it yourself if you prefer (see the **Config file** section).
 In all cases, you must fill it before running other Thoth commands.

 Don't forget to add a template in the corresponding folder.
 You can use the default template, stored in the [download folder](http://github.com/kosua20/Thoth/tree/master/download/) of this repository.